 - The Walkera Tali H500 – a hexacopter with a brushless gimbal and an HD action camera to get you a first person view of the world from a height.
-This stands at a whopping $1000, but it is worth it if you are a keen enthusiast or a professional photographer.
+This stands in a whopping range of $800 to $1400, but it is worth it if you are a keen enthusiast or a professional photographer.

-- You could also try out the DJI T600 Inspire 1 that has pleased a lot of enthusiastic users and comes at a price of $2468.
+- You could also try out the DJI T600 Inspire 1 that has pleased a lot of enthusiastic users and comes at a price of around $3000.
 This quadcopter comes packed with a 4K video camera.

-- If you are interested in the high performance quadcopters, the DJI Matrice 100 might interest you, being priced at $2999.
+- If you are interested in the high-performance quadcopters, the DJI Matrice 100 might interest you, being priced at around $3300.